znuny/manual/source/agentinterface/ticketviews/agentticketactioncommon/index.rst

 ###############
 .. _PageNavigation ticketviews_agentticketactioncommon:

 Article Options
 ***************

 .. image:: images/common_options.png
     :alt: Article Common Image

 An article may be attached to a ticket.
-Any time this is an option you must enter a subject and a body.
-You may add images in-line and other attachments via the upload feature.
-These may be dragged and dropped or you may select the attachments by browsing (Just click on the attachment icon :fa:`download`.)
+Whenever this option is available, you must enter a subject and a body.
+You are welcome to add images and other attachments via the upload feature.
+Alternatively, you can drag and drop the attachments by clicking on the attachment icon :fa:`download`

+.. versionadded:: 6.5
+   Attachment filename length limitation.

+   This setting can be used to limit the name of the file to be uploaded.
+By default it's 50 ``Ticket::Frontend::AgentTicketZoom::DisplayedAttachmentFilenameMaxLength``

 Editor Options
 ==============